Graph Cuts with Interacting Edge Costs - Examples, Approximations, and Algorithms: Approximation algorithms

 The first inequality follows from monotonicity of $f$ and the fact that $\widehat{C} \subseteq C_i$.
 Similarly, the relation between $\ft(\chi_{C_i})$ and $\ft(\theta^{-1}y^*)$ holds because $\ft$ is nondecreasing: by construction, $y^*(e) \geq \theta\chi_{C_i}(e)$ for all $e \in \Es$, and hence $\chi_{C_i}(e) \leq \theta^{-1}y^*(e)$.
 Finally, we use the optimality of $y^*$ to relate the cost to $f(C^*)$; the vector $\chi_{C^*}$ is also feasible, but $y^*$ optimal.
 The lemma follows since $\theta^{-1} \leq |P_{\max}|$. \end{proof}

 \paragraph{Rounding by node distances.} Alternatively, we can use $x^*$ to obtain a discrete solution.
-We pick a threshold $\theta$ uniformly at random from $[0,1]$ (or find the best one), and choose all nodes $u$ with $x^*(u) \geq \theta$ (call this $\Vs_\theta$) and use the cut $C_\theta = \delta(\Vs_\theta)$.
-As the node labels $x^*$ can also be considered as distances from $s$, we will refer to these rounding methods as \emph{distance-based rounding}.
+We pick a threshold $\theta$ uniformly at random from $[0,1]$ (or find the best one), and choose all nodes $u$ with $x^*(u) \geq \theta$ (call this $\Vs_\theta$).
+This induces the cut $C_\theta = \delta(\Vs_\theta)$.
+Since the node labels $x^*$ can also be considered as distances from $s$, we refer to this rounding methods as \emph{distance rounding}.